There’s a crisis in my home country. Does Canada have a temporary immigration program to help me?

 Palestine

-They may be eligible for 90 days of healthcare coverage through the Interim Federal Health Program (IFHP).
+Gazans accepted may be eligible for 90 days of healthcare coverage through the Interim Federal Health Program (IFHP).
+They're also eligible for free settlement services until March 31, 2027.

 Watch this CLEO webinar to learn more about the special immigration measures for Gazans.